You are here

 3.2.
 Newsletter

-With your consent, you can subscribe to our newsletter, with which we inform you about the requested information.
+With your consent, you can subscribe to our newsletters, with which we keep you informed.
 The respective content of a newsletter is explained in the respective declaration of consent.
-If you would like to receive a newsletter offered by us, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
-For this purpose, we will send you an e-mail with a confirmation link (double opt-in) to the e-mail address you have entered.
-If you do not confirm your registration, your information will be blocked and automatically deleted after one month.
+If you would like to receive a newsletter offered by us, we require an email address from you as well as information that allows us to verify that you are the owner of the email address provided and that you agree to receive the newsletter.
+For this purpose, we will send you an email with a confirmation link (double opt-in) to the email address you have entered.
+If you do not confirm your subscription, your information will be blocked and automatically deleted after one month.

-Your first name, last name and e-mail address is the only mandatory information for sending the newsletter.
+Your first name, last name and email address is the only mandatory information for sending the newsletter.
 The indication of further, separately marked data is voluntary and will be used to address you personally.
-In addition, we store the IP addresses you use and the dates of registration and confirmation.
-The purpose of the procedure is to prove your registration for the newsletter and, if necessary, to clarify any possible misuse of your personal data.
+In addition, we store the IP addresses you use and the dates of subscription and confirmation.
+The purpose of the procedure is to prove your subscription for the newsletter and, if necessary, to clarify any possible misuse of your personal data.
 We do not collect any further data in this context.
 We use these data exclusively for the dispatch of the requested newsletter.
-Our newsletter is sent by the technical service provider rapidmail GmbH (Wentzingerstraße 21, 79106 Freiburg im Breisgau, Germany), to whom we pass on the data you provide when registering for the newsletter.
-The data you enter for newsletter subscription will be stored on rapidmail’s servers in the EU.
+Our newsletters are sent by the technical service provider rapidmail GmbH (Wentzingerstraße 21, 79106 Freiburg im Breisgau, Germany), to whom we pass on the data you provide when subscribing for the newsletter.
+The data you enter for the newsletter subscription will be stored on rapidmail’s servers in the EU.
 For more information, please see the rapidmail GTC and data privacy statement.

 3.3.
 Cookies